Eldaniz Azizli

 Eldaniz Azizli (born 20 April 1992) is an Azerbaijani wrestler competing in the 55 kg division of Greco-Roman wrestling.

 He won a gold medal at the 2018 World Wrestling Championships.

 In 2020, he won one of the bronze medals in the men's 55 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.

 In 2022, Eldaniz Azizli won the decisive fight over Nugzari Tsurtsumia (Georgia) - 8:2 and having won a gold medal, became a two-time European champion.
 A few months later, he won the silver medal in his event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 He won the gold medal in his event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+As of April 1, 2026, with a score of 320 points, holds tenth place in the ranking of Azerbaijani athletes according to the Ministry of Youth and Sports.